 Peel off the outer PE layer of the pipe and observe for any damage to the aluminium layer.

-The pipe may be rotated in different positions during examination to improve the damage detection.
+Pipe may be rotated in different positions during examination to improve the damage detection.
 Inspect visually for any delamination such as blisters, pitting and notches.

 Key